Juan-45/Google-OAuth2-GoogleMap/README.md

 *Add: "@googlemaps/react-wrapper": "^1.1.17", to package.JSON's dependencies and run npm install*

 The hook can initialice a simple map, add markers to it, make them clickeable to show infoWindow.
 Also can initialice streetView, just remember to pass the returned ref by the hook to the DOM element where the map or panorama (StreetView) will be embedded.

+### Main Files

+For using this features in other projects extract the following files:

+  - MapContainer.js
+  - Map.js
+  - Map.css
+  - useGoogleMaps.js
+  - useOAuth2.js

 ### References
 - [Google Doc to set up OAuth 2.0 with gapi](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow)